milkbottledude/Kaggle-Depressed_Machine_Learning/README.md

 {'Marketing Manager', 'Visakhapatnam', 'B.Ed', 'MCA', 'Doctor', 'Researcher', 'Digital Marketer', 'Working Professional', 'Data Scientist', 'Entrepreneur', 'FamilyVirar', 'Financial Analyst', 'Research Analyst', '24th', 'M.Ed', 'MD', 'Manager', 'Profession', 'Civil Engineer', 'M.Tech', 'Mechanical Engineer', 'MBBS', 'BBA', 'Dev', 'Surgeon', 'B.Com', 'Chef', 'Investment Banker', '3M', 'PhD', 'Teacher', 'Travel Consultant', 'Medical Doctor', 'Educational Consultant', 'Finanancial Analyst', 'City Consultant', 'Sales Executive', 'Graphic Designer', 'UX/UI Designer', 'Pranav', 'Manvi', 'BE', 'Pharmacist', 'Software Engineer', 'Plumber', 'City Manager', 'Simran', 'Business Analyst', 'No', 'Unveil', 'Patna', 'Customer Support', 'B.Pharm', 'Name', 'Electrician', 'LLM', 'Yogesh', 'MBA', 'Chemist', 'Pilot', 'Moderate', 'Architect', 'Judge', 'BCA', 'Samar', 'Unhealthy', 'Lawyer', 'ME', 'Analyst', 'Yuvraj', 'Consultant', 'Family Consultant', 'Accountant', 'Content Writer', 'Surat', 'Student', 'Unemployed', 'HR Manager', 'Nagpur', 'Academic'}

-# Chapter 2: Machine Learning Model configuration
+# Chapter 2: Machine Learning Model configuration⚙️

 ### Version 15
 To start, ive kept things simple with a Logistic Regression classification model, but i had to edit one of the hyperparameters, max_iter, and increase it from 100 to 150 as the model could not converge to a small enough error value within 100 updates of the model's parameters.
 I split the training data into 4 parts mock training data and 1 part mock test data.
 I then trained the model on the mock training data and tested it on the mock test data, getting an accuracy score of 93.16%, which im quite happy with for a first try.
 Maybe its because of the all the data cleaning which yielded this result, or maybe the dataset variables are just that good.